 All students, employees and guests are encouraged to promptly report criminal incidents, accidents and other emergencies occurring on campus, on other property owned by the University, or on nearby public property to KCU Safety and Emergency Management by dialing 417-208-0800 or by calling ext.
 0800 from a campus phone.
-KCU Safety and Emergency Management's dispatch office is located behind the front desk and next to the cafeteria.
-The office is staffed 18 hours a day.
+KCU Safety and Emergency Management's (SEM) dispatch office is located behind the front desk and next to the cafeteria.
+A member of the SEM Department is positioned at the front desk reception area which is immediately inside the north doors to the main building.
+The reception desk is staffed from 6am to midnight.
 The Kansas City Campus is staffed 24 hours a day and they can be reached at 816-654-7911 or at extension 7911 from a campus phone.
 Incidents that occur outside the jurisdiction of KCU Safety and Emergency Management should be reported to the police by calling 911 for emergencies.
 KCU officers will assist in contacting the proper authorities for emergency and non-emergency incidents.
 Anonymous reporting of incidents is possible by calling the KCU Safety and Emergency Management Department at either campus.
 The Kansas City number is 816-654-7911.
 The Joplin number is 417-208-0800.
 A report can be taken over the telephone.

 Students and employees may also report criminal incidents, accidents and other emergencies to designated Campus Security Authorities identified above.
+Once reported, the individual may also be encouraged to report the situation to the appropriate police agency.
+If requested a University staff member will assist in making the report to the police.